flipt-io/flipt-ui/README.md

 We would love your help!
 Before submitting a PR, please read over the [Contributing](.github/contributing.md) guide.

 No contribution is too small, whether it be bug reports/fixes, feature requests, documentation updates, or anything else that can help drive the project forward.

+### Conventional Commits

+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+Please adhere to this specification when contributing.